Marcel-Mudrak/Marcel-Mudrak/README.md

 ### About me 🙋‍♂️
 - 🔭 Currently working in Utopia Software
-- 🌱 I’m currently learning Bloc
+- 🌱 Learning Bloc & Hooks

 <!--